 Cardiac Risks for Women

-Certain risk factors can play a larger role in the development of heart disease in women—and symptoms may be very different for women than men.
+Specific risk factors can play a significant role in the development of heart disease in women—and symptoms may be very different for women than men.

 Women with any of the following characteristics may be at increased risk for heart disease or rapid progression of heart disease.
-If you are a young woman concerned about your risk for developing heart disease, or you have had a heart attack at a young age, you will benefit from an evaluation at our Women’s Heart Program.
-Additionally, if you have any of the following medical conditions, you may be at increased risk for heart disease and you would benefit from evaluation at our Center:
+If you have any of these risk factors, you will benefit from an evaluation by our Women’s Cardiology Team.

 - Inflammatory disorders or rheumatologic disease (lupus, rheumatoid arthritis, inflammatory bowel disease)

-- History of complicated pregnancy (gestational diabetes, high blood pressure, pre-eclampsia, or low birthweight baby)
+- History of complicated pregnancy (gestational diabetes, high blood pressure, preeclampsia, or low birth weight of the baby)

 - Current or prior history of smoking